Schneegans/schneegans.github.io/gnome-pie-changelog.md

 parents: ["Projects", "Gnome-Pie"]
 ---

+## Gnome-Pie 0.7.1

+* **New Feature:** Basic Wayland support with the following limitations:
+  * No key bindings.
+  * No delayed activation.
+  * No turbo activation.
+  * No mouse pointer warping.
+  * Only centered Pies.
+  * Transparent fullscreen windows are used.
+  * No window list slice group
+* All related options are removed from the user interface when Gnome-Pie is started on Wayland.
+* **Improvement:** The code for bookmark monitoring has been simplified.
+* **Improvement:** Many deprecation warnings of GTK 3.20 and GTK 3.22 have been fixed.
+* **Improvement:** The Russian translation has been updated (thank you, [Ashed](https://github.com/ashed)).
+* **Improvement:** When an icon is not found, "image-missing" is used as fallback.
+This is a standard icon name and should be available in almost all icon themes.
+* **Improvement:** Gnome-Pie will now search for icons in ~/.icons.
+All images put in this directory will be available in the icon selection dialog1
+* **Improvement:** Gnome-Pie will use GTK3 bookmarks if .gtk-bookmarks are not found.
+* **Improvement:** The default ALT-Tab pie will use a standard icon now.
+* **Improvement:** Bamf is used again (if available) since there are some cases in which the the discovered application icons are more appropriate (thank you, [Tiago de Oliveira Corrêa](https://github.com/tcorreabr), you have been added to the authors list).
+* **Bugfix:** Bookmarks slice group now supports bookmark names with spaces.
+* **Bugfix:** The window list slice group now shows all windows (thank you again, [Tiago de Oliveira Corrêa](https://github.com/tcorreabr)).
+* **Bugfix:** The items of the window list slice group update their names labels when the application title changes (thank you once more, [Tiago de Oliveira Corrêa](https://github.com/tcorreabr))
+* **Bugfix:** The button linking to the [theme creation tutorial]({% post_url 2015-04-26-themes-for-gnome-pie %}) works now.
+* **Bugfix:** Fixed critical error when deleting last pie in the pie list.

+## Gnome-Pie 0.7.0

+* **New Feature:** Added the possibility to automatically fill the fields "name", "command" and "icon" of a new slice by selecting an application from a list.
+* **Improvement:** The library "bamf" which has been made optional before is now completely removed from the dependencies.
+This makes the code base easier to manage and it seems that there is no improvement to the icon selection when using this library.
+* **Bugfix:** It is now possible again to drag'n'drop URLs and URIs to the pie preview.
+* **Bugfix:** Long press for activation of slices works again (hopefully :D).
+This closes issues [136](https://github.com/Simmesimme/Gnome-Pie/issues/136) and [132](https://github.com/Simmesimme/Gnome-Pie/issues/132)

+## Gnome-Pie 0.6.9

+* **New Feature:** Added the possibility to assign hotkeys to combinations of mouse buttons and modifier keys.
+It's now possible to open Pies with combinations such as Ctrl-RightButton.
+* **Improvement:** The library "bamf" (which is used for matching icons to applications by the window-list slice-group) has been made an optional dependency.
+On systems where bamf is not available, it's still possible to use Gnome-Pie.
+In most cases the icons chosen without bamf will be the same anyway.
+* **Improvement:** The clock's fingers of the Simple Clock theme do not disappear fully when a slice is active.
+* **Improvement:** The preferences window now has the Gnome-Pie icon when it is present in the user's icon theme.
+* **Improvement:** Several translations have been updated.
+* **Bugfix:** Improved modifier key managment.
+Activating a hotkey with a Slice is now possible even if the user holds down a modifier which is not part of the hotkey.
+Until now, when a user clicked on a Slice which simulates Ctrl-Z the desired action was not triggered when the user held the Alt while clicking.
+Doing this is possible now.
+* **Bugfix:** Turbo mode works quite reliably again.
+There were certain conditions under which the turbo mode would not work as expected.
+Hopefully, most of the issues are fixed now.

 ## Gnome-Pie 0.6.8

 * **New Feature:** Center layers in themes support now four new rotation modes: `turn_to_second`, `turn_to_minute`, `turn_to_hour_12` and `turn_to_hour_24`.